aaltsys/doc-server3/install/03_install.rst

 If your server is intended as a gateway computer, connect the primary Ethernet port ``eth0`` to your Internet gateway or WAN, and the secondary port ``eth1`` to your local LAN.
-If your server will operate only as a file server on a local LAN, connect ``eth0`` to your LAN and leave other network ports unconnected.
+If your server will operate only as a file server on a local LAN, connect ``eth0`` to your LAN, set it to ``internal``, and leave other network ports unconnected.

 Installing Zentyal
 =============================

 Power on the computer, and boot from the Zentyal Install DVD.

 .. tip::
    A function key press such as :kbd:`[F8]` or :kbd:`[F12]`, or holding down